lvanbremen/svd2cpp-regifc/README.md

  * NBYTES: Number of bytes to communicate
  * PE: Peripheral Enable

-The code to first enable this peripheral, and configure an address and number of bytes to transmit would look as follows:
+The code to first enable this peripheral, configure an address and number of bytes to transmit, and finally reading back the number of bytes would look as follows:

 ```
-void i2c_transmit(I2cInterface& i2c, std::uint8_t address, std::uint16_t length) {
+std::uint32_t i2c_transmit(I2cInterface& i2c, std::uint8_t address, std::uint16_t length) {
     // Set the Peripheral Enable bit first to allow further access
     i2c.CR.PE().set();